vitordeoliveira/blog/blogpost/how-host-a-rust-server-in-gcp.md

 ---
 filename: "how-host-a-rust-server-in-gcp"
-title: "How host a rustlang server with your own DNS for free in the google cloud plataform?"
+title: "How host a rustlang server for free in the google cloud plataform?"
 subtitle: "finding one of the cheapest and easiest ways of host your rust server"
 description: "In the Rust language journey, after learning the basics and being able to create a server, the second thought comes to mind... how do I do it